-The blue badge scheme supports those with restricted mobility to lead independent lives.
+The blue badge scheme supports those with a disability to lead independent lives.
 The badge provides parking concessions for on-street parking, allowing badge holders to park close to where they need to go.

-Transport Scotland is responsible for the legislation which sets out the framework for the scheme and provides support to local authorities to help them deliver the scheme.
+We are responsible for the legislation which sets out the framework for the scheme and provides support to local authorities to help them deliver it.

 In summary, the provisions: